 Our next task was creating a landing page for the box, using the brand tone of voice.
 Boxit Studio performed two levels of intensive research (concept and pricing) and shared the results and critical insights with the teams.
 Ellen believes in kindness and has respect for all people, regardless of their lifestyles or beliefs.
 This guiding principle became the tone of voice.

 Thus, the BE KIND by ellen box was born.

-Every aspect of copy and design was accounted for.
+After our initial conversations we discovered every aspect of copy and design was accounted for.
 Ellen’s team loved our attention to detail—from the “microcopy” we wrote for buttons (“Let’s be friends” instead of the lifeless “Submit”)—to the simple signup process (“Sign Up, On its Way, Good Happens, Be Amazed”).

 There were three principles we wanted to convey in the brand messaging and on the landing page copy:

 - Clear: Messaging must clearly convey what this is about, who it’s for, why you’ll love it, and that the process of subscribing should feel effortless.

 - Personal: Every aspect of the box must feel like Ellen had made the experience for you, from the copy on the forms to the look and feel of the box.
 Even the error messages felt like Ellen was speaking to you.

 - Charitable: Ellen is generous with her time and money and we all wanted the box to reflect that.
 A donation is made to The Ellen DeGeneres Wildlife Fund for purchasing a box.

 Working with Boxit Studios and Ellen’s team we got to work with some great photography to use on the website.
 We designed and developed the website in a way that Ellen’s team could take over the website and make changes for future box releases.